-Britain's International Trade Secretary and hard Brexit advocate Liam Fox said November 27 that the border dispute could not be resolved until a UK-EU trade agreement is finalized, while Brussels has insisted that London has days to fix the issue before the trade talks could proceed.
+Britain's International Trade Secretary and 'Hard Brexit' advocate Liam Fox said on November 27 that the border dispute could not be resolved until a UK-EU trade agreement is finalized, while Brussels has insisted that London has just days to settle the issue before the trade talks could proceed.

-Professor Roger MacGinty of the University of Manchester's Peace and Conflict Studies pointed out that a somewhat "lawless" border region would not necessarily be unprecedented given the recent history of Ireland.
+Professor Roger MacGinty of the University of Manchester's Humanitarian and Conflict Response Institute pointed out that a "lawless" border region would not necessarily be unprecedented given the recent history of Ireland.

 The Irish Government has repeatedly threatened to veto any UK-EU trade agreement without assurances that a 'hard border' with Northern Ireland is off the table.
-Britain meanwhile has ruled out Northern Ireland remaining within the Single Market and the Customs Union or any measure that would lessen its sovereignty over the country.
+Britain, meanwhile, has ruled out Northern Ireland remaining within the Single Market and the Customs Union, along with any measures that would lessen its sovereignty over the country.